Cameron.

 Teo says, “You'll know when you what?”
 And yeah, he’s much closer than when we started.
 Close enough our shoulders brush.
 Our hands too, every nerve in my body relocating when he doesn’t move his away from mine.

-Teo still doesn’t move it as he repeats a question that feels loaded.
+Teo still doesn’t move it away as he repeats a question that feels loaded.
 “You’ll know it’s more than friends for you when you what, Cam?”

 For a second time, Uncle Sol turns as if he’s heard him.
 Austin too, who sees us watching them all through the window.
 He lifts his hand to tap his wrist again, likely reminding us not to be late down to the dining hall for dinner, but I hear him say something different, remembering what he said when he gave me the watch I wear now.